 Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
 The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management requirements.

-Demonstrate that the receiving waterbody is meeting the combined Waste Load Allocations and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.
+Demonstrate that the receiving waterbody is meeting the combined WLAs and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Los Angeles Water Board’s Basin Plan.

 Monitoring and Reporting